zdharma-continuum/zinit/README.md

 Please update your dotfiles.

 ```
-local -A ZPLGM  # initial Zplugin's hash definition, if configuring before loading Zplugin, then:
+declare -A ZPLGM  # initial Zplugin's hash definition, if configuring before loading Zplugin, and then:
 ```
 | Hash Field | Description |
 -------------|--------------